MaximilianSoerenPollak/blog-posts/bubbletea-multimodel/bubbletea-multimodel.md

 Get it via: `go get github.com/charmbracelet/lipgloss`.

 Let's start with our main.go file.
-Since we will keep this app rather simple we won't need a complex folder structure, but the solution will work for any project structure.
+Since we will keep this app rather simple, we won't need a complex folder structure, but the solution will work for any project structure.

 <details>
     <summary> show the main.go file </summary>